rubenwardy/minetest_modding_book/_en/map/environment.md

 you can walk through.

 Loaded map blocks are often referred to as *active blocks*.
-Active Blocks can be read from or written to by mods or players, have active entities.
+Active Blocks can be read from or written to by mods or players, and have active entities.
 The Engine also performs operations on the map, such as performing liquid physics.

 MapBlocks can either be loaded from the world database or generated.
 MapBlocks will be generated up to the map generation limit (`mapgen_limit`) which is set at its maximum value, 31000, by default.
-Existing MapBlocks can however be loaded from the world database outside of the generation limit.
+Existing MapBlocks can, however, be loaded from the world database outside of the generation limit.

 ## Reading